hashicorp/go-bexpr/README.md

 Failed to create evaluator for expression "bar.Hidden != yes": Selector "bar.Hidden" is not valid Failed to create evaluator for expression "foo.unexported == no": Selector "foo.unexported" is not valid
 ```

+## Testing

+The [Makefile](Makefile) contains 3 main targets to aid with testing:

+1. `make test` - runs the standard test suite
+2. `make coverage` - runs the test suite gathering coverage information
+3. `make bench` - this will run benchmarks.
+You can use the [`benchcmp`]() tool to compare
+   subsequent runs of the tool to compare performance.
+There are a few arguments you can
+   provide to the make invocation to alter the behavior a bit
+   * `BENCHFULL=1` - This will enable running all the benchmarks.
+Some could be fairly redundant but
+     could be useful when modifying specific sections of the code.
+   * `BENCHTIME=5s` - By default the -benchtime paramater used for the `go test` invocation is `2s`.
+     `1s` seemed like too little to get results consistent enough for comparison between two runs.
+     For the highest degree of confidence that performance has remained steady increase this value
+     even further.
+The time it takes to run the bench testing suite grows linearly with this value.
+   * `BENCHTEST=BenchmarkEvalute` - This is used to run a particular benchmark including all of its
+     sub-benchmarks.
+This is just an example and "BenchmarkEvaluate" can be replaced with any
+     benchmark functions name.